Anish Kapoor: Exhibitions

 Kapoor was the first living British artist to take over the Royal Academy, London, in 2009; the show attracted 275,000 visitors, rendering it at the time the most successful exhibition ever by a living artist held in London.
-Eventually it was overtaken by the more than 478,000 who attended the David Hockney exhibition at the Tate Modern in 2017.
+Eventually it was overtaken by the more than 478,000 who attended the David Hockney exhibition at the Tate Britain in 2017.
 This show subsequently travelled to the Guggenheim Museum Bilbao.
 In 2010, Kapoor retrospective exhibitions were held at the National Gallery of Modern Art (NGMA) in New Delhi and Mumbai's Mehboob Studio, the first showcase of his work in the country of his birth.
 In 2011 Kapoor had a solo touring exhibition with the Arts Council, part of their "Flashback " series of shows.
 In May he exhibited Leviathan at the Grand Palais, and two concurrent shows in Milan at the Rotonda della Besana and Fabbrica del Vapore.
 He had a major exhibition at the Museum of Contemporary Art, Sydney (MCA) from December 2012 to April 2013 as part of the Sydney International Art Series.
+Later in 2013, Anish Kapoor in Istanbul, curated by Norman Rosenthal and presented at the Sakıp Sabancı Museum from 10 September 2013 to 2 February 2014, became Kapoor’s first major exhibition in Turkey and the first devoted specifically to his stone sculptures, with works extending from the galleries into the museum garden.

 Dirty Corner, exhibited at the Palace of Versailles in 2015, was a topic of controversy due to its "blatantly sexual" nature.
 Kapoor himself reportedly described the work as "the vagina of a queen who is taking power".

 In 2020 Kapoor unveiled a new exhibition at the grounds of Houghton Hall in Norfolk.
 It was the largest ever outdoor exhibition of pieces by Kapoor, containing 21 sculptures, some previously unseen, as well as a selection of drawings of his.

 From 2 October 2021 – 13 February 2022 an exhibition of works created during the pandemic – ‘Painting’ – was shown at the Museum of Modern Art Oxford.

 In 2024, Liverpool Cathedral hosted an exhibition of Kapoor's work, entitled Monadic Singularity, to mark its 100th anniversary.
 It was his first in Liverpool since his show at Walker Art Gallery in 1983.

+In 2025, the Jewish Museum, New York, hosted, 'Anish Kapoor: Early Works’ showing his pigment sculptures from the 1970 and 1980s.

+2025 also saw Greenpeace Activists unveil 'BUTCHERED' a 12m x 8m canvas depicting 1,000 litres of a blood-red liquid onto active Shell platform in the North Sea.

+In 2026, the Hayward Gallery, London, will exhibit Anish Kapoor featuring works from Kapoor’s five decade career.

 Collections

-Kapoor's work is collected worldwide, notably by the Museum of Modern Art in New York City; Tate Modern in London; Fondazione Prada in Milan; the Art Gallery of New South Wales, Sydney; the Guggenheim in Bilbao; De Pont Museum of Contemporary Art in Tilburg, the Netherlands; the Moderna Museet, Stockholm; the 21st Century Museum of Contemporary Art in Kanazawa, Japan; and the Israel Museum in Jerusalem.
+Kapoor's work is collected worldwide, by the Museum of Modern Art in New York City; Tate Modern in London; Fondazione Prada in Milan; the Art Gallery of New South Wales, Sydney; the Guggenheim in Bilbao; De Pont Museum of Contemporary Art in Tilburg, the Netherlands; the Moderna Museet, Stockholm; the 21st Century Museum of Contemporary Art in Kanazawa, Japan; and the Israel Museum in Jerusalem.